Why your omnichannel retail strategy needs a human anchor

 There’s a secondary pressure driving urgency: the competitive realignment happening across market tiers.

-Mid-market and premium brands are investing in the personal service that was once exclusive to luxury.
+Mid-market and premium brands are investing in the personal service that was once the preserve of a much smaller set of players.
 They’re not raising prices and hoping customers follow.
-They’re building the capability to justify premium positioning through the quality of every interaction.
+They’re building the capability to justify premium positioning through the quality of every interaction, and clienteling is the infrastructure that makes it possible.

-At the same time, luxury brands are recalibrating after a period when price increases substituted for relationship investment.
+At the same time, premium brands that leaned on price increases during the post-pandemic run are recalibrating.
 The 2026 State of Fashion report found that 35% of aspirational luxury shoppers have pulled back.
-The recovery path for these brands isn’t a new collection, it’s rebuilding the trust that comes from feeling genuinely known.
+The recovery path for these brands isn’t a new collection; it’s rebuilding the trust that comes from feeling genuinely known.

 Both dynamics point to the same conclusion: competitive differentiation in retail is migrating toward the human interaction layer.
 The brands that win will need the infrastructure to scale it.